 Investment in research is a long-term strategic initiative of Grain Farmers of Ontario for the benefit of all barley, corn, oat, soybean, and wheat farmers.
 Ontario’s grain farmers have sponsored and participated in decades of practical research that has resulted in economic gains and improved agricultural sustainability for Ontario farmers and the Ontario environment.

-Call for Letters of Intent
+Call for Letters of Intent now closed

-To be considered for funding, all project ideas must be submitted at the LOI stage.
-If new issues or opportunities arise after LOIs are due and warrant a rapid research response, please contact us and we will consider these on a case by case basis.
+To be considered for funding, all project ideas must be submitted at the Letter of Intent (LOI) stage.
+If new issues or opportunities arise after the LOIs are due and warrant a rapid research response, please contact us and we will consider these on a case-by-case basis.

 The purpose of this Call for Letters of Intent (LOIs) is to allow researchers to convey a project concept with an estimated budget so that Grain Farmers of Ontario has the chance to screen project ideas and provide feedback prior to requesting the full proposals for successful LOIs.

 Each year a portion of the $1.8 million research budget is available to fund new projects.
-For our 2019 Call for Letters of Intent we will be accepting barley, corn, oat, soybean, and wheat project ideas targeting one or more specific priorities within our four broad priority areas as described in our Research Priorities document: Agronomy & Production; Weed, Disease & Insect Pests; Breeding & Genetics; and Crop Utilization & Crop Quality.
+For our 2023 Call for Letters of Intent we will be accepting barley, corn, oat, soybean, and wheat project ideas targeting one or more specific priorities within our four broad priority areas as described in our Research Priorities document: Agronomy & Production; Weed, Disease & Insect Pests; Breeding & Genetics; and Crop Utilization & Crop Quality.

 If there is confidential content within your proposal, please identify the sensitive content clearly with “Confidential” at the beginning of the section.

-Timeline for 2019 Call for Research Proposals:
+Timeline for 2023 Call for Research Proposals:

-- LOI intake opens – Friday, June 15, 2018
+- LOI intake opens – Monday, June 13, 2022

-- LOI submission deadline – Monday, July 16, 2018; 4:30pm
+- LOI submission deadline – Wednesday July 13, 2022 (4:30 p.m.)

-- LOIs reviewed – August 21-22, 2018
+- LOIs reviewed – August 15-16, 2022

 - Researchers notified of LOI outcome – 5-10 business days after review